dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 #### Testing the simplified ghost detection logic with forced manual AWS console shutdown of instances

 Early testing on this: The test revealed 3 SSH Exception install_failed threads and 2 futures crashes.
 The Futures crashes occurred on instances that were stalled and not passing status checks.
-They were restarted and encountered the futures crashes.
+They were stopped and then started and encountered the futures crashes.
 This will be investigated further during Phase3 whereby the problematic thread(s) will initiate a stop and then start of the affected node(s).